Games recruitment agencies – boutique vs big

 The very right team can make all the heck of a difference to a company’s business success.
-Game dev studios invest vast resources year by year on hiring top top talent, and this is with a very good reason.
+Gamedev studios invest vast resources year by year on hiring top talent, and this is with a very good reason.
 So when it comes to hiring, you’ve most likely come across the terms “recruiter” and “headhunter” and “in-house” various times.
 In many cases, especially referring to the first two terms, all are used almost interchangeably.
 However, these are actually very different.
+Here’s the overview of games recruitment agencies.

 What’s the difference?